rockstor/rockstor-doc/share_snap_ops.rst

 Clone a share
 -------------

-A clone is a share that is an exact copy of the share (or snapshot) that it was created from, at the time that it was created.
+A Clone is a Share that is an exact copy of the Share (or Snapshot) that it was created from, at the time that it was created.

 In RockStor, clones can be created from shares or snapshots.

-To create a clone from a share, go to the Storage tab of the web-ui and click on *Shares* in the left sidebar to enter the *Shares* view.
+To clone a Share, go to the Storage tab of the web-ui and click on *Shares* in the left sidebar to enter the *Shares* view.
 In the displayed table of shares, click on the share to be cloned to enter the share detail view.
 Now, click on the **Clone** button and the form to create a clone is dispalyed.
-Submit it after entering the new name for the newly created share as shown below.
+Submit it after entering a desired name for the soon to be created Share as shown below.

 .. image:: clone_share.gif
    :scale: 65%
    :align: center

+To clone a snapshot, see :ref:`clonesnap`.

 Snapshots
 ---------